June Bug

 The Life Cycle of a June Bug

-How Do I Know if I Have a June Beetle Problem?
+How Do I Know If I Have a June Bug Problem?

 Dead or wilted plants are the most common indicator of a June bug problem.
 Adult beetles often eat tree and shrub leaves, making their presence noticeable.
 While you may not be able to see the pest, the potential for an infestation is still present.

-Have you noticed garden damage from June beetles or large swarms by your outdoor light and are looking for a Palmetto pest control company?
-Palmetto Exterminators offers local Palmetto pest control services — call today to book an inspection!
+Have you noticed garden damage from June bugs or large swarms by your outdoor lights?
+Palmetto Exterminators offers local pest control services — contact us today to book a free quote!